Tailor your learning with electives

 In this elective you will learn to develop and apply the techniques learnt in the Investments and Portfolio Management module to the pricing of a range of financial derivatives and to the determination of interest rates at different maturities.
 By the end of the module you’ll have an in-depth understanding of valuation techniques applicable in a variety of financial markets and sought after by prospective employers.

 This elective offers an introduction to analytical techniques and quantitative methods relevant for algorithmic trading.
 Topics include the basics of automated execution, pairs trading and long-short equity trading strategies.
 The elective is taught in two parts with the first part delivered online and the second part is an international study trip.
 During the trip, traditional lectures are complemented by guest speakers, company visits and experiential learning activities.
-The class of 2017-18 travelled to New York for an intensive study experience.
+The previous cohort travelled to New York for an intensive study experience.

 There will be an additional cost for taking this elective, which is reviewed on an annual basis.

 Machine Learning and Finance

 This elective will enable you to master advanced machine learning techniques, to handle noisy datasets and extract value from them.
 We will go together through a large variety of methodologies : supervised learning, HMM, LSTM, etc. In the end, the objective is that you become practitioners in the field, able to tackle decision making challenges related finance, using quantitative and qualitative data.

 This elective provides an in-depth analysis of credit and equity derivative products.
 You will study corporate derivatives and cover the most important products, which serve as building blocks for structuring customised and sophisticated products.
 For each product you will analyse its rationale and mechanics, its pricing and modelling, and, most importantly, the intuition behind the trading strategies investors use them for.
 The range of products covered includes Credit Default Swaps, indices and options; equity dividend swaps and variance swaps as well as credit correlation products.